M-Hassan-Raza/Portfolio/content/blog/fyp-guidance.md

 Managing your project efficiently ensures smooth progress.

 - **Use Agile/Scrum**: Break work into small, manageable tasks.
 - **Version Control**: Use Git/GitHub for tracking changes.
+For the love of all that's holy, don't send each other code files over WhatsApp.
+Use Git.
+It's not that hard to learn and it will save you a lot of time and effort.
 - **Task Management**: Use Trello, Notion, or Jira for planning.
+You can mostly get away with using Trello.
+It's simple, it's easy to use, and it's free.
+But if you want more features, you can use Notion or Jira.
 - **Code Documentation**: Write clean, well-commented code for maintainability.
+Look into the tools that can help you with this.
+For example, you can use JSDoc for JavaScript, Sphinx for Python, and Doxygen for C++.
+- **Usecase based development**: Develop your project based on the use cases divided amongst each member.
+Don't commit the cardinal sin of assigning a whole layer to a single member (my X member did the frontend).
+This is a recipe for disaster.

 **Tip:** Meet with your team/advisor **weekly** to track progress.